 Let us ask a question.
 How do articles that cover IT realistically fit into “delivering buyers….when they are most receptive to a marketer’s message”?

 Does this orientation, to maximize advertising revenues, impact IDG’s media output?
-Interestingly, in reviewing many IDG publications, including ComputerWorld, Brightwork has found that IDG publishes entirely inaccurate articles for SAP.
-Furthermore that these articles are in fact, paid placements from SAP.
+Interestingly, in reviewing many IDG publications, including ComputerWorld, Brightwork has found that IDG publishes entirely inaccurate SAP articles.
+Furthermore that these articles are, in fact, paid placements from SAP.

 This brings up the question of what is IDG.
 Is IDG an advertising platform, or is IDG interesting in publishing truthful inf0rmation?